RusulAlKaisy/CSPEvolution/README.md

 * [Setup](#Setup)
 ## About the project
 ### Work process of the project
-![Work process of the project] (https://github.com/RusulAlKaisy/MasterThesis2024/blob/main/Flowchart.svg)
+![Work process of the project.] (https://github.com/RusulAlKaisy/MasterThesis2024/blob/main/Flowchart.svg)

 ## Software